 You must meet the admissions criteria of Western University’s, School of Graduate and Postdoctoral Studies as follows:

-- Bachelor of Science in Foods and Nutrition (Honors Specialization or an equivalent honors degree from a Canadian university), accredited by Partnership for Dietetic Education and Practice (*see below details) within the past 3 years (2015, 2016, 2017 or expected to graduate by June 2018).
+- Bachelor of Science in Foods and Nutrition (Honors Specialization or an equivalent four year degree from a Canadian university), accredited by Partnership for Dietetic Education and Practice (*see below details) within the past 3 years (2015, 2016, 2017 or expected to graduate by June 2018).
 Official transcripts will be required.

 - 1 undergraduate course in each research methodology and statistics.

 - Minimum undergraduate GPA of 78 per cent on the last 10 Full Course Equivalent credits.

 - Relevant work and volunteer experience (resume required).

 - Demonstrated English language proficiency if English is not your first language.

 - A driver’s license and access to a vehicle for the internship portion of the program is also a requirement.
 Ability to drive unaccompanied, under varied conditions throughout the internship portion of the program is mandatory.
 (Note, please see the Practicum Travel Requirement Agreement for more information regarding this requirement)

 - Ability to attend in person interview in February 2019, if invited.

 Internationally trained Registered Dietitians: Please see the Internationally Trained Applicants section for information and instructions.

-If you graduated from a Canadian PDEP accredited Foods and Nutrition/Dietetics program more than 3 years ago: You will need to undergo an assessment of your credentials which will provide you with a list of any courses that need to be upgraded prior to applying to the MScFN Internship Stream or other post degree internship programs.
-This assessment should be done by the school to which you plan to apply.
-If applying to Brescia University College, this assessment will be done by the Chair, School of Foods and Nutritional Sciences.
-An appointment with the Chair is required for consultation.
+If you graduated from a Canadian PDEP accredited Foods and Nutrition/Dietetics program more than 3 years ago: You will need to undergo an assessment of your course work which will provide you with a list of any courses that need to be upgraded.
+This assessment should be done by the institution where you will be undertaking the upgrading.